emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## ViewVault
+### Score: 16/22
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is pretty good, feels modern, shows results as you search. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching when you signup. ✔️
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## VidBox
 ### Score: 16/22
 1. Streams load very fast. ✔️